DASPRiD/vrc-osc-manager/README.md

 ## Configuration

-Before you run the program, you must create a configuration file named `osc-manager.toml` in your config directory.
+Before you run the program, you should create a configuration file named `osc-manager.toml` in your config directory.
 On Linux, that'd be `~/.config`, on Windows, that'd be `C:\Users\username\Application Data`.
+If the file does not exist, the OSC Manager will create it with default values.

 You can find the skeleton for that config file in the `examples` folder.